Austrian Grenzers (Pandours)

 Many wargamers use 1:220 scale figures to fight large battles on a small playing surface.
 Others maintain the suggested base sizes of a particular rule set, but mount smaller figures on them to achieve the more realistic look of massed formations.

-Compatible with buildings, terrain, and model railroad accessories in Z scale.
+Compatible with buildings, terrain, and model railway accessories in Z scale.

 Incompatible with the noticeably smaller 1:300 scale Croat Grenzers available from Heroics & Ros, although they may be deployed in the same army if used in different regiments.